 "Again, the timing was different and the timing will be important when we sit at the table to study Tokyo."

-After clearing out of Harrogate, Cassani will have time to devote to the Japanese course – which he already previewed in December 2018 – and the scheduling of his potential athletes.
+After clearing out of Harrogate, Cassani now has time to devote to the Japanese course – which he already previewed in December 2018 – and the scheduling of his potential athletes.

 "It's a course that suits those Grand Tour type riders too, riders that go well on the climbs.
 For Italy, riders like Nibali, but it's too early for me to name any names," he continued.

 "That final climb is 30km from the finish and that could decide things, from there, you'll see a small group go to the line to play for the gold medal."

 The course covers 234 kilometres, five passes and a finish in the shadow of Japan's famous Mount Fuji.
 Cassani spoke of the Mikuni Pass - The 6.8km climb averages 10.2% and touches 12.6 to reach 1159 metres.
 From there, 34 kilometres remain to decide the gold medal.

 The women's race includes 2692 metres of climbing in 137 kilometres.

 "What would be the ideal lead up?
 You have to study the races on the calendar, but the Tour leaves too few days before the Olympics to be possible.
 I'm not ruling out the Tour for the Olympic hopefuls, but the time difference is so tight," Cassani said.

 He spoke of the small stage races, the Giro d'Italia and other events in the spring that could suit gold medal hopefuls.